NEW: At least 217 people are reported dead; 350 are injured

 Rescue teams of about 500 people were on the ground, according to the crisis center, and additional aid teams were dispatched from 29 surrounding cities.
 Medical helicopters were transporting the injured to hospitals in other provinces, the center said.

-Two tent hospitals were being set up in Ercis, and two cargo planes were dispatched from the capital carrying medical teams and aid.
+Two tent hospitals were being set up in Ercis on Sunday, and two cargo planes were dispatched from the capital carrying medical teams and aid.

 A seven-story building collapsed on Kazim Karabekir Street in the city of Van, and more buildings were reduced to rubble the village of Tabanli in Van province, the Anatolian news agency said.
 It was unknown how many people were trapped.

-Prime Minister Erdogan and Health Minister Akdag arrived in the area Sunday, according to the Ministry of Health's crisis center.
+Erdogan and Akdag arrived in the area Sunday, according to the Ministry of Health’s crisis center.